Welcome to Wild Wool Way

-Having discovered the Oxford Punch Needle while on a trip to Yarndale Festival in Skipton, Yorkshire, a number of years back, I travels to England regularly to complete workshops in rug making to include techniques such as punch needle rug hooking, traditional rug hooking, standing wool and quillie’s etc.
+Having discovered the Oxford Punch Needle while on a trip to Yarndale Festival in Skipton, Yorkshire in 2014.
+I travel to England regularly to complete workshops in rug making completed workshops in techniques such as punch needle rug hooking, traditional rug hooking, standing wool and quillie’s etc.

 In June 2018 I traveled to Vermont in America to train under Amy Oxford, the inventor of the Oxford Punch Needle to become Ireland’s first and to date only Certified Oxford Punch Needle Rug Hooking Instructor.

 I am a registered member of the Oxford Punch Needle Instructors Guild, Design Craft Council of Ireland, TIGHR (The International Guildford of Handhooking Rugmakers) and the Cork Textile Network.